OpenConext/OpenConext-profile/README.md

 ## Development

-You can use both vagrant and docker to start a development environment.
+You can use docker to start a development environment.

 ### Docker